criteo/AFK/docs/docs/CMDB/FAQ.md

 The issue here is coming from implementation differences between JunOS and EOS/FRR:

-* in JunOS, this should be done using `afi-safi-in` in routing-policy (applying a route-map in a specific SAFI in BGP configuration is not possible):
+* In JunOS, this should be done using `afi-safi-in` in routing-policy (applying a route-map in a specific SAFI in BGP configuration is not possible):
   `route-map->term->from->safi`

-* in EOS/FRR, this should be done in BGP config (`afi-safi-in` in routing-policy is not supported):
+* In EOS/FRR, this should be done in BGP config (`afi-safi-in` in routing-policy is not supported):
   `bgp->neighbor->safi->route-map`

 Authorizing both methods could lead to conflicts.